-The Balsams Resort in northern New Hampshire is reputed for its secluded setting, time-honored service, and extravagance.
-Its been a four season resort for over a century, wiht its own unigue ski area, albeit old school, its a great place!
-The Balsams is not noted for its skiing, its probably best known as the first voting place of record in the US during the NH primary.
+The Balsams Resort in northern New Hampshire is reputed for its secluded setting, time-honored service, and extravagance since 1866.
+This has been a four season resort for over a century, with its own unique ski area, albeit old school, its a very special place!

 Balsams Resort Stats: